Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/README.md

 # RobloxAPI

 A MediaWiki extension which provides easy access to the Roblox API via parser functions.
-The Roblox API is generally very poorly doccumented, and using ExternalData or Lua can be hard or not viable for all wiki users.
+The Roblox API is generally very poorly documented, and using ExternalData or Lua can be hard or not viable for all wiki users.
 This extension aims to make it easy for you to grab data from Roblox and put it on your wiki.

 > [!WARNING]
 > This extension is not production-ready yet.